HLHT-Studios/maple-delight/README.md

 - Pancakes and Maple Syrup Pancakes
 - Maple Candies
 ## If you have any idea about this mod, you can tell me on the GitHub

+## Functions planned in the future
+- Hazel tree and Hazelnuts
+- Canola
+- Pies